thanhvk-github/angular-demo/README.md

 # AngularJS-demo

-Thank for see it and you need run it on locallhost!
+Thank for see it and you need run it on localhost!

 kimthanh.job@gmail.com